zopefoundation/ZODB/index.rst

   fits) in memory, performance is very good because it rarely has to touch the database server.

-  If your application if very write heavy (e.g. logging), then you're better off using something else.
+  If your application is very write heavy (e.g. logging), then you're better off using something else.
 Sometimes, you can use a database suitable for heavy writes in combination with ZODB.